Money & Finances

 - getting short-term housing

-Note that persons entering the U.S. with cash exceeding $10,000 must complete a Currency Report Form in addition to the Declaration Form.
+Note that individuals entering the U.S. with cash exceeding $10,000 must complete a Currency Report Form in addition to the Declaration Form.
 Failure to complete this additional form can result in civil and/or criminal penalties, including seizure of the cash.

 Most banks issue a debit card with the opening of a bank account.
 A debit card not only looks like, but functions like a credit card; the main difference being that charges are directly taken from your bank account.
-Paying with a debit card can help you budget your expenditures since you must always be careful you have enough funds in your account to cover any charges.
+Paying with a debit card can help you budget your expenses since you must always be careful you have enough funds in your account to cover any charges.